 You should ask about hours, but do so in a way that doesn’t make you sound lazy.
 Instead of asking “How many hours a week am I expected to work?”, try, “What is the schedule for this position?”
 Just try to keep things as neutral as possible.
-Similarly, don’t ask questions pertaining to break rooms, lunch breaks and so on.
+Don’t ask questions pertaining to break rooms, lunch breaks and so on.
 If you want to get a better look at the premises, request a tour.

 Another thing you should ask about is benefits, but once again, be careful how you do it.

 This question may be better saved for after you are offered a position.
 Definitely do not ask about health insurance in your interview, since it conveys an impression that you may be sick or injured, and while employers aren’t supposed to discriminate, the reality is that they do all the time.